-An arthroscopic rotator cuff repair is performed under general anesthesia in an outpatient setting.
-Dr. Goldberg uses a minimally invasive approach to repair the torn shoulder tendon.
-This allows patients to experience less pain than traditional open surgery and it does not require an overnight hospital stay.
+An arthroscopic rotator cuff repair is performed under general anesthesia as an outpatient procedure to minimize downtime and ensure patient safety.
+Dr. Goldberg uses a minimally invasive approach to repair any torn rotator cuff tendons.
+This allows patients to experience less pain than traditional open surgery to repair a rotator cuff tear and it does not require an overnight hospital stay.

 Recovery after surgery often depends on the size and severity of the tear and the patient’s overall health.
-Participation in physical therapy is important to help strengthen and restore the shoulder’s mobility.
-Dr. Goldberg’s practice recommends a rehab protocol that encourages patients to perform specific exercises the first day after surgery and start physical therapy within a week of their operation.
-Implementing a rehab protocol, enables patients to return more quickly to their daily activities.
+Participation in physical therapy is important to help strengthen and restore the shoulder’s mobility and heal the rotator cuff tendon.
+Dr. Goldberg’s practice instructs patients to perform specific exercises the first day after surgery and to start a physical therapy protocol within a week of their operation.
+Implementing a rehab protocol enables patients to return more quickly to their daily activities no longer suffering from rotator cuff tears.

-If you or a loved one has been experiencing shoulder pain, Dr. Goldberg can help assess and determine the best treatment options for you.
-He has performed over 2000 shoulder arthroscopic procedures, making him one of the most experienced surgeons in the Southwest Florida area.
-Additionally, he trains surgeons across the country on how to perform arthroscopic rotator cuff repair.
-Schedule an appointment today!
+If you or a loved one has been experiencing shoulder pain, Dr. Goldberg can help assess and determine the best treatment options for you, including surgically repairing torn rotator cuff muscles or tendons.
+He has performed over 2000 shoulder arthroscopic procedures, making him one of the most experienced surgeons in Southwest Florida.
+Additionally, he trains surgeons across the country on how to perform arthroscopic rotator cuff repair, demonstrating his reputation and expertise in this area.
+Schedule an appointment today by calling our office or contacting us online!

 How long does it take to recover from Rotator Cuff Surgery?